How to Write an IEP When the Student Has Made No ProgressSENCO and teacher discussing IEP progress with parents in a school meeting room

 Write the PLAAFP using the following template as a starting frame, then adapt to your specific data:

 "At the beginning of the [academic year], [student name] demonstrated [specific skill] at [precise baseline measure] as measured by [assessment tool or method].
 The annual goal targeted [specific growth] by [date].
-Progress monitoring data collected [frequency, e.g., every two weeks] using [tool] indicated that [student name] performed at [current level] at the end of the year, representing [X months/negligible/no measurable] growth over the intervention period.
+Progress monitoring data was collected [frequency, e.g., every two weeks] using [tool].
+This showed that [student name] performed at [current level] at the end of the year.
+This represents [X months/negligible/no measurable] growth over the intervention period.
 This rate of progress indicates that the current instructional approach requires modification.
 Contributing factors identified by the team include [list from your diagnostic analysis above]."

 Notice what this template does.
 It is specific (it names the measure, the baseline, the target, and the outcome).
 It is honest (it names the gap between target and reality).
 It is analytical rather than defensive (it moves immediately to contributing factors, treating the data as information rather than accusation).
 And it is forward-pointing (the final phrase sets up the revised plan).